 Trump says South Carolina Rep. Sanford 'better off in Argentina,' endorses primary challenger

-President Trump urged South Carolina Republicans to vote U.S. Rep. Mark Sanford out of office Tuesday, tweeting that the three-term congressman was "better off in Argentina" -- a reference to a sex scandal that forced Sanford to resign as governor.
+President Trump urged South Carolina Republicans to vote U.S. Rep. Mark Sanford out of office Tuesday, tweeting that the three-term congressman was "better off in Argentina" -- a reference to a sex scandal from Sanford's tenure as governor.

 Sanford, an outspoken Trump critic, is facing a tight race against State Rep. Katie Arrington, a relative newcomer to politics.